octokatt/rumsford/characters/angela_gladstone.md

 (2) Indomitable: Whenever someone attempts to overpower your will supernaturally, gain a +2 to the defense or roll

+(1) Direction Sense: You don't get lost, and you always know the cardinal directions <WoD Core, pg.
+110>

+(1) Steady Driver: Effective driving is about calmness, and you've learned that well.
+Your character always uses Resolve + Drive instead of Dex + Drive, whether or not it's a stressful situation <Midnight Roads, pg.
+59>

 ### Socal-based